Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

 For all bots, we observe that for 5\% of the smart contracts, the original code coverage is below 50\%.
 In contrast, fewer than 0.4\% of contracts have deobfuscated code coverage below 50\%.
 This highlights the effectiveness of \name in mitigating obfuscation.
 For the small fraction (0.4\%) of contracts where deobfuscation does not significantly improve coverage, our manual analysis reveals two reasons: either Gigahorse fails to produce any preliminary output before deobfuscation, or some blocks within the contracts appear to be unreachable, rather than hidden by control flow obfuscation.

-\revision{ During our evaluation, we also count the number of branches in each \switchtable (see~\autoref{sec:branch-table-study} for details).
+During our evaluation, we also counted the number of branches in each \switchtable (see~\autoref{sec:branch-table-study} for details).
 Overall, among all obfuscated smart contracts in our dataset, about 38\% have fewer than 100 branches, and the median number of branches is 172.
-This indicates that the complexity of the inserted \switchtable is not significant, and none of them caused a timeout during our evaluation.
+This indicates that the complexity of the inserted \switchtable is modest, and none caused a timeout during our evaluation.